 Indeed, I believe that we have analogies from around the world that would suggest that there are numerous potential benefits arising from a coordinated response to energy challenges and opportunities.
 This would include other sets of contiguous jurisdictions as well as international energy organisations (IEA, IRENA, etc.) and the emerging literature on global energy governance.

-What are the political, technical and economical hurdles, challenges and transformations for such a policy ?
+What are the technical, political and economic hurdles, challenges and transformations toward the optimal solution?

 There are many.
 The desire to move from (predominantly) provincially-based energy decision-making to regionally-based energy decision-making is, in many ways, akin to a collective action problem.
 Consequently, insights that have been offered in the past as to how coordinated activity – divergent from the path usually taken (the path wrought with inertia) – can be difficult to achieve would prove insightful here.
 I return to this point below.

 More immediately, however, for our particular issue under consideration it is important to think not just about ‘the challenges of (say) transforming an energy system to one that is more sustainable’, but instead to focus upon those aspects of the issue that arise from the dispersed nature of the decision-making points.

 Thus, technically, a challenge could be the ways in which real-time information flows (about, for instance, supply and demand characteristics in different energy systems) are facilitated between different grids, when those same grids have not been designed to share such information swiftly and securely.